 The following additional adverse reactions were reported in the postmarketing experience with Kyprolis.
-Because these reactions are reported voluntarily from a population of uncertain size, it is not always possible to reliably estimate their frequency or establish a causal relationship to drug exposure: hemolytic uremic syndrome (HUS), gastrointestinal perforation, pericarditis.
+Because these reactions are reported voluntarily from a population of uncertain size, it is not always possible to reliably estimate their frequency or establish a causal relationship to drug exposure: hemolytic uremic syndrome (HUS), gastrointestinal perforation, pericarditis, and cytomegalovirus infection including chorioretinitis, pneumonitis, enterocolitis, and viremia.